Table of Contents

 Today, social media platforms have changed the way marketing is done, thanks to their various ways of direct and indirect advertising.
 Paid ads on platforms like Facebook can help you reach a wider audience, generate new leads, and convert more customers.
 If you are a company that has never explored Facebook as a medium, it would be wise to start now.
 Invest in well-organized campaigns with great creatives to stand out from their competition.
+The Facebook ads examples listed below are some of the best Facebook ad examples we could scour from the Internet.
+If you follow the tips and tricks from the examples of great Facebook ads, it could totally change your social media marketing strategy.

 - This interesting Facebook ad for a Canadian Sports Apparel brand- Gymshark\ was featured during Black Friday Sale.
 The urgency is infectious as items are 50% off with free shipping with pay later options.
 Enough to get anyone running!